Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!

 Cut the lime into eight wedges, then squeeze four of those wedges into a highball or Collins glass.
 Drop the wedges into the glass, then add three level bar spoons of sugar, plus an ounce of club soda.

 Grab your muddler, then press and twist it into the glass a few times.
-There's no need to pulverize anything ... you're simply trying to extract more juice and combine the ingredients a bit.
+There's no need to pulverize anything ... you're simply trying to extract the juice and combine the ingredients a bit.

 The mint comes next, and this cocktail recipe has a unique technique for adding it.